 In our previous blog post, we talked about beating the competition.
 This one was about exceeding your own industry’s limits.

-Once you’ve done it, be proud and feel free to brag about it.
+Once you’ve done that, be proud and feel free to brag about it.

-If you have troubles, we can give you a nudge.
+If you have a hard time achieving it, we can give you a nudge in the right direction.

 Oh, we almost forgot: Happy International Women’s Day, Ladies and Gents.